VenturaNotes/Knowledge/Neuroscience/Neuroscientifically Challenged/Videos/(3) 2-Minute Neuroscience - Membrane Potential.md

 		- It's a transport protein that uses energy to constantly pump three sodium ions out of the cell while at the same time pumping two potassium ions into the cell
 		- Since there are more positive ions being pumped out than in, it helps to keep the membrane potential negative
 		- Unlike other ions, potassium tends to move fairly easily across the cell membrane through ion channels, which are membrane spanning proteins that allow ions to pass through
-			- Potassium will pass out of the neuron until it reaches the point where it is at an equilibrium - when forces like diffusion aren't pushing it in one direction or the other
+			- Potassium will pass out of the neuron until it reaches the point where it is at an equilibrium - when forces like diffusion aren't pushing it in one direction or the other.
-			- A this point, the membrane potential of the neuron is -65 to -70 mV, which is known as the [[resting membrane potential]]
+			- At this point, the membrane potential of the neuron is -65 to -70 mV, which is known as the [[resting membrane potential]]